Lindstrom, Minnesota: History

 Lindström celebrates Karl Oskar and Kristina annually with Karl Oskar Days.
-This event takes place mid-July and includes such activities as the coronation of a "Karl Oskar Princess", parades, a street dance, and fireworks.
-There are still statues of Karl Oskar and Kristina in Lindström, as a tribute to the early Swedish immigrants whose descendants continue to populate the area.
+This event takes place mid-July and includes such activities as the coronation of a "Karl Oskar Ambassadors, parades, a street dance, and fireworks.
+There are still statues of Karl Oskar and Kristina in Lindström as a tribute to the early Swedish immigrants whose descendants continue to populate the area.
 These statues are the main attraction for tourists from all over the world who come to Lindström because of its Swedish heritage.

-In April 2015, Minnesota Governor Mark Dayton signed an executive order to restore the umlaut (¨) over the "o" on the Lindström city limits sign.
+In April 2015, Minnesota Governor Mark Dayton signed an executive order to require the Minnesota Department of Transportation return umlauts to city-limit signs in Lindström, which had recently been removed.

 (However, both the USGS and the US Census Bureau record the city's name as "Lindstrom".)

 Education

 Lindström is part of the Chisago Lakes School District #2144.
 There are five schools in the area, which accommodate around 3,600 students in grades K–12.
 The five schools in the district include Primary School (Grades Pre-K to 1), Lakeside School (Grades 2 to 5), Taylors Falls Elementary (Grades K to 5), Chisago Lakes Middle School (Grades 6 to 8), and Chisago Lakes High School (Grades 9 to 12).
-The school mascot is the Wildcat.
+The school mascot is the Wally the Wildcat.

 Demographics

 2020 census

+As of the 2020 census, there were 4,888 people, 1,929 households, 1,335 families residing in the city.
+The population density was 1284.3 PD/sqmi.
+There were 2,071 housing units.
+The racial makeup of the city was 93.0% (97.7% White alone or in combination) White, 0.7% African American, 0.1% Native American, 0.9% Asian, 0.0% Pacific Islander, 0.5% from some other races and 4.8% from two or more races.
+Hispanic or Latino of any race were 1.9% of the population.

-As of the census of 2020, there were 4,888 people and 1,699 households.
-95.3% of residents had at least a high school education, and 30.1% had attained a Bachelor's degree or higher.
+95.3% of residents had at least a high school education, and 30.1% had attained a bachelor's degree or higher.
 6.4% were veterans.

 93.0% of residents were born in the United States, and 77.3% had been born in Minnesota.
 Among the foreign-born population, 37.6% had been born in Northern America, 32.0% in Latin America, and 30.4% in Asia.
 94.6% of residents spoke only English at home, and 3.7% spoke Spanish.